 - My Account

 *Wendell Gunn was born on this date in 1942.
 He is a retired Black corporate executive and Administrator.
 Wendell Wilkie Gunn was born on Decatur Street in Tuscumbia, Alabama.

-His birth was reported two days late by the midwife, a fact he only discovered when he met his future wife and discovered they shared the same birthday.
-One of four children, his father was a laborer at Reynolds Metal Company and an officer in the Black local of the Aluminum Workers International Union.
+The midwife reported his birth two days late, which he only discovered when he met his future wife and discovered they shared the same birthday.
+One of four children, his father was a laborer at Reynolds Metal Company and an officer in the black local of the Aluminum Workers International Union.
 His mother was a cook and worked in various restaurants around the Shoals area.
 Gunn had two brothers, one of whom died by drowning when he was five, and a sister.

-He has characterized his early life as having benefitted from “a very good support system both from his parents, extended family and just the community.
+He has characterized his early life as having benefitted from “a very good support system both from his parents, extended family, and just the community.
 Gunn attended Trenholm High School, at that time a segregated K-12 institution in Tuscumbia.
 In 1960, he finished high school at the private Nashville Christian Institute he attended for three years.
-Gunn was not involved in civil rights activity or protests during his high school years.
+Gunn was not involved in civil rights activities or protests during high school.
 As President of the Student Council, he was warned by the Institute President not to participate in demonstrations that were occurring at the time for fear it would alienate the school’s white benefactors.

 In a 1963 discrimination court case defended by Fred Gray, he was the first African American student to enroll and graduate from the University of North Alabama in 1965 (then Florence State College) in Florence, Alabama.